OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/index.md

 Select the project you would like to convert and click on the **Settings ➜ Version Control** link on the project navigation menu.
 Enter the connection information for your Git repository.
 You need to provide:
-- The URL for your git repository
+- The URL for your Git repository
-- A Username and password / personal access token (or anonymous for a public repository)
+- A username and password / personal access token (or anonymous for a public repository)
 - The directory you would like Octopus to store the deployment process in
 - The name of the default branch